ixanza/tranquility/README.md

 ### Optional Survival Config

-Included in Tranquility is SunHelm Survival.
+Included in Tranquillity is SunHelm Survival.
 It is disabled by default and will prompt to turn on when you sleep or if you manually activate it.
 If you're not a fan of this, just disable it in the MCM option. **DO NOT UNINSTALL THE MOD**

 ## Other Post Installation FAQ